Cheesy Herb Drop Biscuits

 These savory biscuits can be served by themselves as a “roll” but also make a delicious breakfast sandwich slider or even ham and cheese slider.
 For breakfast, you can even smother these in sausage gravy.

-Serve them on the side of a creamy tomato soup or kale salad.
+Serve them on the side of a creamy tomato bisque or kale salad.
 Or with a juicy pan seared steak or baked chicken breasts.

 Eat them plain or top them with homemade butter, honey butter or even garlic relish or bacon jam.